angelotc/SummonerPy/README.md

 # LobbyStats
-Gives win-rate statistics of your team's recent ranked history given usernames on any LoL server.
+A Python 3 wrapper for the League of Legends API.
+Summoner.py gives win-rate statistics of your team's recent ranked history given usernames on any LoL server.

 # Requirements:
 Python 3+